Kinsale may be famous for its vibrant streets, but there’s far more to this lively Cork town than its colourful facades.

 So, you’ve ticked off the many things to do in Kinsale and you’re in search of things to do near Kinsale.
 Well, you’re in luck – there’s loads of places to visit nearby.

-Below, you’ll find a handful of things to see and do a stone’s throw from Kinsale (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do a stone’s throw from the town:

 - Cork City (30-minute drive): Home to Cork Gaol, Blackrock Castle and the English Market